volt-protocol/ethereum-credit-guild/credit.md

 ## Core Architecture and Mechanisms

-There exist two kinds of tokens in the system, credit tokens, the first of which we'll call CREDIT, and GUILD.
+There exist two kinds of tokens in the system, the stable debt token CREDIT, and the governance and risk backstop token GUILD.
+So far, so familiar.

 A GUILD holder with above a minimum threshold of the token supply can propose a new set of lending terms.